Shellharbour Anglican College

-Shellharbour Anglican College (commonly referred to as its initials SAC or sometimes called “The Underworld”) is an Anglican school operated by the Sydney Anglican Schools Corporation.
-It opened in 2004 and accommodates pupils from prep to Year 12 in 2009.
+Shellharbour Anglican College is a co-educational Anglican school operated by the Sydney Anglican Schools Corporation.
+It opened in 2004 and accommodates pupils from Preschool to Year 12.
 The college operates in new, mostly permanent buildings in a semi-rural setting off Shellharbour Road, Dunmore.
-The school is located on the outskirts of Shellharbour City, New South Wales, Australia.
-Shellharbour Anglican College currently has over 750 students.
+The school is located in Shellharbour, New South Wales, Australia.
+Shellharbour Anglican College currently has 1,000+ students.

 History

-The college opened in 2004.
-The first day of school was held in a local church, due to the buildings being deemed by the council to be not ready for occupation.
-The college opened at the site the following day and began operations.
-The college has since excelled each year with a new grade being added every year, reaching Year 12 in 2009.
-From a simple beginning of 93 students, 10 staff members, and 2 buildings, to a current population of 740 students, 65 teachers, 18 buildings.
-The college has been approved as an asthma friendly school, and upholds a healthy canteen scheme to better encourage healthy eating in the student population.
-The college holds a Christian community spirit helping both inside and outside the boundaries of the college, raising funds in the Red Cross door knock, and contributing to many charities through various events and special days.

-Statistics show that on average students have performed better than the rest of the state in the school certificate, NAPLAN, ELLA, SNAP, and Basic Skills.
+Opening in 2004, Shellharbour Anglican College was founded to provide a Christian education for the City of Shellharbour and wider Illawarra region.
+Starting with just 93 students upon foundation, the first Year 12 cohort graduated in 2009, having grown to 510 students over a five year period.

-Pastoral care
+Pastoral Care

-The pastoral care program is structured through the following means to strive for the above ideals.

 Tutor groups

 Each student is in a tutor group of 15–18 students with a tutor who is the main person responsible for their pastoral care.
 The Tutor Group meets regularly to enable the tutor to get to know each member of their group very well through a wide range of activities such as informal conversations, diary inspections, devotions, discussion of important issues, games, group celebrations and much more.
 In this way a tutor builds rapport with the members of their group and is able to guide them, correct them, and positively affirm them on a regular basis.